korlabsio/subdomain_providers/README.md

 # subdomain_providers
-A curated list of free subdomain providers and dynamic DNS providers with their type
+A curated list of registered domain names by third-party companies providing services such as free subdomains, dynamic DNS etc, with their types

 ### Description